 A fractured vertebra or a bruised and broken limb can also cause back pain while breathing, especially if the injury is near the abdomen.
 Because of the interconnected system of muscles, tendons, bones, and organs in the thoracic area, any severe or considerable trauma is enough to affect your breathing, even after you recover from the injury itself.
 In some cases, surgery may be required to alleviate the pain or improve the patient’s quality of life.

-A common cause of lower back pain while breathing is a slipped disc, especially if that disk is pressing on a nerve cluster or your spinal cord.
+A common cause of lower back pain while breathing is a slipped disc, especially if that disk is pressing on a sciatic nerve or your spinal cord.
 The body’s natural rising and falling during breathing often aggravates a slipped disk, since the vertebra no longer has an outer layer that can withstand the shock.
 This condition can cause permanent nerve damage if left untreated and may require intense and lengthy physical therapy and surgery.

 Intense physical activities or sudden movements may stress or injure muscles to where they overstretch or tear.
 Depending on the severity of the injury, strained muscles can press into nerve clusters on your back and spinal column, which can cause acute pain whenever you breathe.
 Typically, these conditions resolve after extended bed rest – though your doctor may check you periodically after the injury has healed to make sure that the area is recovering properly.